dylan-lang/opendylan/documentation/library-reference/source/dylan/weak-tables.rst

-the ability to tell the garbage collector to disregard certain kinds of reference, data structures such as tables could be bloated unnecessarily by the garbage collector preserving entries (a key/value pair) solely because the table object itself has a reference to the entry’s key or value.
+the ability to tell the garbage collector to disregard certain kinds of reference, data structures such as tables could be bloated unnecessarily by the garbage collector preserving entries (a key/value pair) solely because the table object itself has a reference to the entry's key or value.

 Open Dylan provides weakness options for instances of :drm:`<table>`.
 A